The ideal SC response to Kunal Kamra’s tweets? Defend liberties of all Indians like it did for Arnab

 Petitions seeking liberty to those detained in Jammu and Kashmir after the move against Article 370 did not attract the same urgency that Goswami’s petition did.

-In the Bhima Koregaon case, courts have functioned so poorly that 83-year-old Stan Swamy, suffering from Parkinson’s disease and cannot hold a glass because of tremors, is fighting to get a sipper/straw in jail.
+In the Bhima Koregaon case, courts have functioned so poorly that 83-year-old Stan Swamy, suffering from Parkinson’s disease and unable to hold a glass because of tremors, is fighting to get a sipper/straw in jail.

 But what did elicit a quick response were tweets by lawyer Prashant Bhushan criticising the court and the Chief Justice of India.
 That the judges found time to hold Bhushan in contempt after several hearings in the middle of a pandemic, when matters of great constitutional importance were pending, said more about the court than the lawyer’s tweets.